-Customers search Google, review websites, and social channels before buying.
-Potential employers are turning to Google and social media, too.
-If they find negative comments, press, or bad reviews, you’ve given them every reason to choose someone else.
+Customers now research relentlessly—Googling names, scanning review sites, and scrolling social channels—before they buy.
+Hiring managers and clients do the same.
+If they land on negative comments, press, or bad reviews, you’ve given them a reason to choose someone else.

-If your current online reputation is less than ideal, this guide will teach you how to repair it.
+If your online reputation isn’t where you want it, this guide will show you how to repair it and build durable trust going forward.

 Five Steps to Repair Your Online Reputation